caleboleary/Javascript_Hillclimb_Substitution_Cipher_Breaker/readme.md

 	return runningWinner;
 }
 ```
 The controller makes use of the rest of the pieces we just defined, you pass in the string you want to crack and the number of 'turns' you want to allow the program to run.
-First it defines some variables and generates an array of 20 random alphabets, and scores them all.
+First it defines some variables and starts the mutation process with the perfect character frequency version from the starting point function.
 It then runs a loop *attempts* times and continuously mutates the best key it's found.
-Over hundreds or thousands of repetitions, this slowly can actually find the correct key for a cipher.
+Over hundreds or thousands of repetitions, this slowly can actually find the correct key for a cipher, and in the scope of things much quicker than searching 400 septillion variations!

 ###Go time!